Responsible Travel Portugal

 Read here our tips for Traveling Responsibly:

-- Use e-tickets and PDF for as many of your trip documents as possible.
+- Use e-tickets and PDFs for as many of your trip documents as possible.

-- Exploring new flavors in Portugal, eat the local food.
+- Exploring new flavors in Portugal, and eating the local food.

 - Plastic reduction: don’t use a plastic straw or plastic cup.